 Replace Shabby Items

 Chucking out your old doormat or shower curtain will make an instant difference, at the minimum expense.
+Clean the whole room from top to bottom.
+Then de-clutter, leaving only the prettiest pots and towels visible.
 It will make your home feel far more welcoming.

 Bring the Outside In